hikoLab/pebcessing/README.md

 ##Overview

 Pebcessing is a Processing-like framework with which to write simply a code for a [Pebble smartwach](https://getpebble.com/ "Pebble") application.
-This is a wrapper of Pebble SDK 3.0.
 I'm developing Pebcessing especially for non-programmer, designers, artists so that they can create original Pebble watchfaces by programming or can make experiments of visual design for a smart watch.

-Pebcessing is inspired by [Processing](https://processing.org/ "Processing") which is an open source programming language for visual design, new media art, and education.
+Pebcessing is strongly inspired by [Processing](https://processing.org/ "Processing") which is an open source programming language for visual design, new media art, and education.
+Pebcessing has the function set that is similar to Processing.

 ##Examples